 The NHS cervical screening programme invites women aged between 25 and 64 for cervical screening.
-Screening also applies to other people within this age range who have a cervix, such as trans men.
+Cervical screening is also for anyone within this age range who has a cervix, such as trans men and non-binary people.

 The screening test aims to pick up changes early that could develop into cervical cancer if left untreated.

 Cervical screening aims to prevent cervical cancer from developing.
 Find out about the NHS screening programme and how you have the test.

 Most people have a normal screening test result.
 Find out what happens if you don't have a normal result.